StefanoLiera/SELECTED_TOPICS_Project/README.md

 # SELECTED_TOPICS_Project

-### 1️⃣ Setup e Importazione dati
+### 1️⃣ Setup and Data Import
--  Caricamento dati da `.zip`
+- Load data from `.zip`
--  Parsing file annotazione (`idmt_traffic_all.txt`)
+- Parse annotation file (`idmt_traffic_all.txt`)
--  Estrazione nomi file + etichette
+- Extract file names and labels
--  Eventuale estrazione su disco per velocizzare I/O
+- Optionally extract to disk to speed up I/O

-### 2️⃣ Preprocessing e Feature Extraction
+### 2️⃣ Preprocessing and Feature Extraction
--  **Mel spectrogrammi** and STFT and/or MFCC and/or GFCC
+- **Mel spectrograms**, STFT and/or MFCC and/or GFCC
--  Scelta mono/stereo: does spatial information help?
+- Mono/stereo selection: does spatial information help?
 - Spatial features: inter-channel delay, energy difference
--  Normalizzazione e padding
+- Normalization and padding
 - Robustness to background noise and overlapping events

-### 3️⃣ Data Augmentation *(to not degrade the dataset)
+### 3️⃣ Data Augmentation *(to avoid degrading the dataset)*
 - Time stretching
 - Pitch shifting
--  Aggiunta rumore (SNR)
+- Add noise (SNR)
--  Convoluzione con impulse responses
+- Convolution with impulse responses

-### 4️⃣ Divisione dataset
+### 4️⃣ Dataset Splitting
--  Train / Validation / Test split (es.
-70/15/15) or (es.
-60/20/20)
+- Train / Validation / Test split (e.g. 70/15/15 or 60/20/20)

-### 5️⃣ Modellazione
+### 5️⃣ Modeling
-(DE REF: VGGNet, ResNet, SqueezeNet, MobileNetMini to capture the movement)
+(*REFERENCE: VGGNet, ResNet, SqueezeNet, MobileNetMini to capture motion*)
--  **Baseline**: CNN 2D
+- **Baseline**: 2D CNN
--  **Alternative**:
+- **Alternatives**:
-  - MLP (su feature aggregate)
+  - MLP (on aggregated features)
-  - CNN 1D (su MFCC o waveform)
+  - 1D CNN (on MFCC or waveform)
   - Hybrid (CNN + RNN)

-### 6️⃣ Training e Ottimizzazione
+### 6️⃣ Training and Optimization
--  Ottimizzazione con Adam, Dropout, EarlyStopping
+- Optimization with Adam, Dropout, EarlyStopping
--  Visualizzazione con TensorBoard o matplotlib
+- Visualization with TensorBoard or matplotlib

-### 7️⃣ Valutazione e Analisi
+### 7️⃣ Evaluation and Analysis
 - Confusion matrix
 - Accuracy, Precision, Recall, F1-Score
--  Effetti del rumore e delle augmentationi
+- Effects of noise and augmentation